-Naughty Dog: Uncharted Animation – An In-depth Look at the Character Animation Workflow and Pipeline
+Uncharted Animation: An In-depth Look at the Character Animation Workflow and Pipeline

-Jeremy Lai-Yates & Judd Simantov – In-Game Animation Lead & Lead Character TD
+Jeremy Yates & Judd Simantov – In-Game Animation Lead & Lead Character TD

-After a fantastic opening to GDC with Ken Levine’s inciteful speech on Storytelling in Bioshock, this, my second GDC lecture was a veritable feast of practical information for animators.
+After a fantastic opening to GDC 2008 with Ken Levine’s inciteful speech on Storytelling in Bioshock, this, my second GDC lecture was a feast of practical information for animators.
 The audio track of the presentation can be found here.

-- They created a custom tool to reference characters.
+They created a custom tool to reference characters.
 Maya already supports referencing but they improved upon this to allow character selection and easy replacement.
-They needed consistent namespaces for references, and so the editor was employed to better handle this.
+They needed consistent namespaces for references and so the editor was used to better handle this.

-- The mocap and animation rig existed in the same file.
-The default setting for copying mocap onto the animation rig was 1 key every three frames.
-One assumes this approach was taken in the absence of animation layers.
+The mocap and animation rig existed in the same file.
+The default setting for copying mocap onto the animation rig was one key every three frames.

 The Road To Realism